daniilsjb/markutta/README.md

 Markutta is a _quick_, _simple_, and _progressive_ [Markdown](https://www.markdownguide.org/basic-syntax/)
 editor with automatic conversion to HTML and CSS.

-> Type your markup in the editor and see it being rendered on the screen 🔥
+> Type your markup in the editor and see it being rendered on the screen! 🔥

 ## Features